wsw22000/NW_project_one_hospital_costs/README.md

 * Added year column to all individual year dataframes

-### 3. Concated separate year data frames into one data frame (final_hospital_df)
+### 3. Concatenated separate year data frames into one data frame (final_hospital_df)

 * Final data frame contained more than 1.2 million entries

 ### 4. Imported of each year's median income data files and convert to data frames

-### 5. Concatted separate year median income data frames into a master final median income data frame
+### 5. Concatenated separate year median income data frames into a master final median income data frame

 * After cleaning median income data, created graphics and print to screen information to help visualize the data.